Got Questions? Good.

 It means you never let them define the ending.

 It doesn't require a dramatic exit or a viral LinkedIn post.
-Sometimes outsmarting looks like a signed agreement.
+Sometimes outsmarting looks like accountability.
 Sometimes it looks like a promotion they couldn't block.
 Sometimes it looks like simply leaving on your own terms with your integrity intact and your next chapter already in motion.

 The outcome varies.
 The methodology doesn't.